-It's remarkable how good commercial streets fulfill our social longings, provide our material needs and forge community connections that make us stronger—the equivalent of a thriving ecosystem in the wilds.
-This is what Jane Jacobs, using a different metaphor, called "the sidewalk ballet" where the movements of many individuals come together to a create a powerful synergistic experience.
+It's amazing how inside-out spaces fulfill our social longings, provide our material needs and forge community connections that make us stronger—the equivalent of a thriving ecosystem in the wilds.
+This is what Jane Jacobs, using a different metaphor, called "the sidewalk ballet" where the movements of many individuals come together to a create a powerful shared experience.

 Here is a photo essay sharing great examples from around the world where indoor private life meet the outdoor public realm.